 The point is, most hosting providers offer first-time client discounts that are not maintained for renewals.
 It’s unfortunate and definitely causes confusion, but is not exactly out of the norm in the case of iPage.

-Many hosting providers we reviewed here offer a variety of hosting options, such as shared hosting, dedicated server hosting, VPS hosting, etc. – but iPage offers only shared hosting only.
+Many hosting providers we reviewed here offer a variety of hosting options, such as shared hosting and VPS hosting, etc. – but iPage offers only shared hosting only.

 iPage Complaint #3: Up-Selling Useless Software